jlSites/funWithAngular/README.md

 6) `npm start`

-# How to keep demo projs sync with quickstart cli?
+# How to keep demo projs sync with Angular CLI?
+1) install angular CLI globally
+  - `npm install -g @angular/cli`

-1) create a new proj with cli
+2) create a new proj with cli
   - `ng new my-app`

-2) compare two projs
+3) compare two projs

-3) `ng serve`
+4) `ng serve`